 [Editor’s Note: “Stay on the Sidelines While Delta (DAL) Stock Is Up in the Air” was originally published April 13, 2020.
 It is regularly updated to include the most relevant information.]

-Yet, while airline stocks remain risky, DAL stock may be a cautious way to bet on a V-shaped recovery for the industry.
+Yet, while airline stocks remain risky, Delta may be a cautious way to bet on a sooner-than-expected recovery for the industry.

 Why?
-Delta is relatively stronger than legacy rivals like American Airlines (NASDAQ:AAL) and United Airlines (NASDAQ:UAL).
-That doesn’t guarantee they will survive today’s headwinds.
-Yet, being the “best of the worst” may be enough to justify a buy.
+Some analysts see Delta as relatively stronger than legacy rivals like American Airlines (NASDAQ:AAL) and United Airlines (NASDAQ:UAL).
+Sure, some see it differently, as their financial situation overall remains precarious.
+But, as the “best of the worst,” shares may still be a worthwhile buy.

-Let’s dive in, and see why it could be a shrewd move in hindsight to jump in at today’s prices.
+Let’s dive in, and see why it could be a shrewd move in hindsight to jump in if prices continue to pull back from here.

 What’s Next for DAL Stock After Covid-19?